 The goal is to convey a sense of personality - who is this person?

-You might be wondering what the point is of going through all the trouble to make up these fake people - that’s fair enough, at first it does seem useless.
+You might be wondering what the point is of going through all the trouble to make up these fake people - that’s fair enough, but at first, it does seem useless.
 The reason you need to make them as human as possible is simple - you’re dealing with humans.

 The truth about us is that we’re an emotional species - it’s not good enough to know what customers do, we need to know how they feel, what motivates them, and what will push them away.
 The gut is oftentimes even more important than the head when making a purchase.